 - Avidya – spiritual ignorance; not fully understanding all that we are

 - Abhinivesah – fear of death; clinging to life

 For any dedicated yoga practitioner, at some point on our journey, it becomes clear that yoga is about much more than physical postures and full breathing.
 It is about becoming more conscious, enlightened and self-sovereign, empowered beings, not held prisoner by negative, unconscious behaviours.
 Over time, through growing self-awareness and self-study, both natural by-products of a sustained yoga practice, we make more and more of our unconscious behaviours conscious, and feel more and more empowered to shift ourselves positively, and feel more and more free.
 Yoga is ultimately a path towards self-liberation.

 In this course you will learn about the five Kleshas as set out by Patanjali and, through self-reflection, will contemplate how they might be playing out in your life currently and holding you back.
 We will look at how we can use our yoga practice to gradually dissolve and move beyond each Klesha.
-Each week you can expect a blend of themed physical postures, breath-work, mind-focusing meditation techniques and talks about the underlying philosophy of yoga, based on one (or two) of the Kleshas.
-Home practice suggestions and sometimes pertinent reference materials and links will be provided after each class.
+In each session there is a blend of themed physical postures, breath-work, mind-focusing meditation techniques and talks about the underlying philosophy of yoga, based on one (or two) of the Kleshas.
+Summary notes, home practice suggestions and sometimes pertinent reference materials and links are provided to support each session.